Two-dimensional water waves with constant vorticity and general bottom topography: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Thomas Alazard for pointing out the setting of the problem, and Federico Murgante, Emanuele Haus, Alberto Maspero and Erik Wahl\'en for useful comments and suggestions.
+The author would like to thank Thomas Alazard for suggesting the setting of the problem, and Emanuele Haus, Alberto Maspero, Federico Murgante and Erik Wahl\'en for useful comments and suggestions.
+The author would also like to thank the anonymous referee for suggesting improvements to the paper.

 S. Pasquali is supported by PRIN 2022 ``Turbulent effects vs Stability in Equations from Oceanography" (TESEO), project number: 2022HSSYPN.
 S. Pasquali would like to thank INdAM-GNAMPA.

 \begin{appendix}